Last Updated on March 30, 2021 by Ines

 Best Vegetables in Pregnancy

 The American Pregnancy Association states pregnant women should consume 700mg of vitamin A every day.
 A cup of sweet potato contains 1922 mg of vitamin A, which is more than enough.
 Sweet potatoes are also a good source of vitamin C, potassium, and iron.
-Sweet potato has lots of fibers that helps with constipation, which is also a common problem during pregnancy.
+Sweet potato has lots of fibers that help with constipation, which is also a common problem during pregnancy.

-Spinach, kale, chard, arugula and other dark leafy greens are prenatal superfoods, loaded with vitamins and nutrients, including vitamins A, C, and K, as well as folic acid.
+Spinach, kale, chard, arugula, and other dark leafy greens are prenatal superfoods, loaded with vitamins and nutrients, including vitamins A, C, and K, as well as folic acid.